PathOnAI/NaturalLanguageTerminal/README.md

 ---

+<h2>Note: Windows compatibility is still under development, so instructions & usage are unstable</h2>

 ## 🌟 Overview

 NLT is a groundbreaking tool that allows you to interact with your terminal using natural language.
 Say goodbye to complex command syntaxes and hello to intuitive, conversational computing.